Cannabis strain: Blue Dream

-Blue Dream is a hybrid cannabis strain widely used for both medical and recreational purposes, developed in 2003 through mixing the mixing Sativa and Indica strains named Blueberry and Haze.
+Blue Dream is a hybrid cannabis strain widely used for both medical and recreational purposes, developed in 2003 through mixing Sativa and Indica strains named Blueberry and Haze.
 Believed to have originated in California, the plants will typically grow within 9-10 weeks, with moderate to high yields.

 Charlotte's Web

 Charlotte's Web is a high-cannabidiol (CBD), low-tetrahydrocannabinol (THC) cannabis variety and extract marketed as a dietary supplement under federal law of the United States.
 It is produced by the Stanley brothers in Colorado.
 It does not induce the psychoactive "high" typically associated with recreational marijuana strains that are high in THC.
 In September 2014, the Stanleys announced that they would ensure that the product consistently contained less than 0.3% THC.
 Charlotte's Web gained national attention when it was used to treat Charlotte Figi's epileptic seizures.
 Her story has led to her being described as "the girl who is changing medical marijuana laws across America," as well as the "most famous example of medicinal hemp use".